sunoru/NodeCall.jl/README.md

 "Linux"
 ```

-To install a NPM package, use something like this:
+To install a package from NPM, use something like this:
 ```julia
 julia> NPM.install("boxen");